-There are three short assignments due in weeks 3, 8, and 13.
+There are three short writing assignments (2-4 pages).
 The purpose of these assignments is for you and me to have some one-on-one opportunities for feedback and support.

-Peer reviews (60 points)
+Peer reviews (50 points)

 Two of your short assignments will be peer reviewed by others, and you will review the work of other students on those assignments.
 There is so much we can learn by seeing how others approached the work differently from how you did - so this is about you learning from your peers, as well as giving them an opportunity to learn from you.